Oktaliem/OWASPZAPOdooGauge/README.md

 Gauge is another alternative framework to write a test via specification without gerkhin langunge (Cucumber)

 # Purpose
-- This demo/repository is to provide example or framework model that can be integrated in CI CD DevSecOPs.
+- This demo/repository is to provide example or framework/model that can be integrated in CICD QA-DevSecOps.
-- Eveybody can check out from this repository, run in their own local machine and learn security/penetration testing as a proof of concept.
+- Eveybody can check out from this repository, run in their own local and learn security/penetration testing as a proof of concept.

 # Statement
 The author of this repository is not expert in penetration testing.
 If you have any idea, suggestion or something that can be improved.
 Nice to talk!!
 Sharing is caring.
+Let's learn together....

 # Environment